-We believe that computing is for everyone regardless of nationality, gender or disability.
-Fully translated into over 40 languages, Ubuntu also includes essential assistive technologies, which are, of course, completely free.
+Computing is for everyone regardless of nationality, gender or disability.
+Ubuntu is fully translated into over 50 languages and includes essential assistive technologies.

 Backed by Canonical

-Canonical is the number-one Ubuntu services provider.
+Canonical is a global software company and the number-one Ubuntu services provider.
 Companies can choose to receive expert training, support or consultancy for a fee that goes towards the continued development of Ubuntu.